-Greek economy could be recovered with RES investments4.
-May 2020. / SEE Energy News
+Greek economy could be recovered with RES investments, SEE Energy News

 Investments in renewable energy sources could evolve into a vital recovery factor for the Greek economy in the post-coronavirus era, as they could add up to 11 billion euros over the next few years, Giorgos Peristeris Chairman of Terna Energy said.